Key differences between the Digital Markets Act (DMA) and the Digital Services Act (DSA)

 The DMA applies to companies that own large online platforms—which the law designates and refers to as gatekeepers play a dominant role in the digital ecosystem, providing core platform services—also specified by the law—that provide essential access to end users.

 These gatekeepers are characterized by their strong economic position, significant influence over and impact on the market and on competitors, and active presence in multiple EU countries or the entire EU/EEA region.
 To be subject to the DMA, a company must hold a strong market position and connect a large user base to numerous businesses.
-The six designated gatekeeper companies to date that fall under the DMA’s requirements include:
+The seven designated gatekeeper companies to date that fall under the DMA’s requirements include:

 • Apple